How Much Does It Cost to Repair or Replace a Fridge Evaporator Fan?

 Is It Worth It to Replace a Refrigerator Evaporator Fan?

-You can generally purchase a high-quality refrigerator with basic features for $1,000 (CAD 1,250) or less.
-However, you could end up shelling out over $3,000 (CAD 3,770) for a fridge with integrated smart technology and other advanced features.
-Therefore, basic math shows that it's cheaper upfront to repair or replace a refrigerator evaporator fan than buy a whole new fridge.
+You can generally purchase a high-quality refrigerator with basic features for somewhere between $600 and $2,300 (CAD 805 and CAD 3,087).
+However, you could end up shelling out up to $5,000 (CAD 6,710) for a fridge with integrated smart technology and other advanced features.
+Therefore, basic math shows that it's cheaper upfront to repair or replace a refrigerator evaporator fan than to buy a whole new fridge.